School of Music

 Courses in Music History & Literature

-This course is open to all CLA students who wish to develop a deeper love and understanding of music.
+This course is open to all students who wish to develop a deeper love and understanding of music.
 The course introduces concepts and terms of music studies and teaches the skills to listen more deeply and to write and speak fluently about music.
 The course explores some of the historical and cultural factors that have influenced musical creation and performance and the roles that music has played in social life past and present.
-No previous musical experience or ability to read music notation is necessary for this course.
-Not open to School of Music students.
+No previous musical experience or ability to read music notation is required.
+No prerequisites.

 Courses in Music Theory & Musicianship